 At the TED Conference, education philanthropist founder Sal Khan validated my view that AI will save education, and scientist Yejin Choi argued the case for imbedding AI with the knowledge graph technology – the foundational architecture of my company data.world.
 And just between these two forums, the data.world team has been moving at AI speed, where years become weeks, weeks become days, and days become minutes.

 Since TED, we unveiled ways we’re using AI to automate data discovery, documentation, query, and even ideation within our data catalog at the interface of our tools with those of the Snowflake Data Cloud, dbt, and many others.
 Earlier this month, we rolled out the integration of AI into our data discovery tools with Archie Bots – named for the Greek polymath of antiquity as well as the infamous owl by Merlin’s side in Disney’s The Sword in the Stone – to make the facts and information contained in data infinitely more accessible by non-expert users in companies while also saving the experts a lot of time.
-Last week, our team went beyond to hold a webinar on BB Bots and Hoots, yet another innovation to accelerate and elevate data’s utility even more, an innovation I’ve compared to the advent of Doppler radar in the 1980s, which revolutionized our ability to understand the weather and predict storms – in this case radar for corporate decision-makers.
+Last week, our team went beyond to hold a webinar on Sentry Bots and Hoots, yet another innovation to accelerate and elevate data’s utility even more, an innovation I’ve compared to the advent of Doppler radar in the 1980s, which revolutionized our ability to understand the weather and predict storms – in this case radar for corporate decision-makers.

 We live in incredibly exciting times and we are racing ahead here at data.world to benefit our industry, community, and customers.
 Earlier this week, Juan Sequeda, the head of our AI Lab, presented alongside Vip Parmar, Global Head of Data Management at WPP, at the Gartner Data & Analytics Summit in London.
 It was a packed room and the buzz was apparent - data practitioners realize that the ground is shifting beneath them.
 And the following day they hosted a webinar on the same subject of the massive productivity lift garnered from Generative AI + data catalogs.
 If you missed it, don't worry - it's recorded for playback.